FlaviuPopescu/ESP8266-WifiPhisher/README.md

 ## Note
 * Beware of websites pretending to be related to the ESP8266 WifiPhisher Project.
 They may be distributing malware.
-* There is no way to inject packets on the ESP32
+* WifiPhisher does not work on esp32.
+There is no way to inject packets on the ESP32

 ## This source code is built on [Deauther](https://github.com/SpacehuhnTech/esp8266_deauther)